glahmann/flow-bot/README.md

 # flow-bot
-Discord bot that returns river flow information when requested.
+Discord bot that returns river flow information when called.